Action Research Project

 In the MAED: Curriculum and Instruction program, it's never too soon to get started on action research — you'll get started in your very first course, where you'll begin reviewing literature on your research topic.
 You'll continue to reflect on your research questions throughout the program and build a foundation for research applications.

-You will begin work on your research project during the first half of your fourth term, when you take EDUC 665D: Introduction to Action Research and the first course in the project itself, EDUC 891D: Action Research Project.
+You will begin work on your research project during the first half of your fourth term, when you take EDUC 667D: Introduction to Action Research.

-In these courses, you will identify and discuss elements of collaborative action research.
+In this course, you will identify and discuss elements of collaborative action research.
 You will complete a review of the literature, formulate a research question and determine methods for collecting data.